How can I be sure if the next tour is really taking place?

 What language is the tour, and do you also give tours in Spanish/French/Chinese/Limburgs?

 All tours are in English (with a slight accent).
 We can give tours in Dutch on request, but not in any other language.

 Is it really free?

-Sure, if you want to.
-Contrary to most Free Tour organizers you may find in other cities, we are completely independent and non-commercial.
+Sure, if you want to!
+Unlike Free Tour organizers you may find in other cities, we are completely independent and non-commercial.
 We are locals passionate about our city and run the tours as a hobby (although some of us also work as professional guides).
 If you liked the tour, you can give us a donation according to your own budget.
-We will use it to cover our expenses.
+We will use it to cover our expenses such as this website.